jymcheong/SysmonResources/3. Data Forwarding/README.md

 * [Beats](https://www.elastic.co/products/beats) is the platform for single-purpose data shippers.
 They install as lightweight agents and send data from hundreds or thousands of machines to Logstash or Elasticsearch.

 * [NXlog CE](https://nxlog.co/products/nxlog-community-edition) NXLog Community Edition is an open source, high-performance, multi-platform log management solution aimed at solving these tasks and doing it all in one place.
 [Sample configuration to send Windows Events to ElasticSearch/Graylog with NXlog CE.](https://medium.com/@jym/collecting-windows-events-including-sysmon-2-with-nxlog-ce-graylog-881ccf3db314)

+Some may also opt to do away with Windows Event Forwarding altogether & use these agents to forward directly to a centralised log management & analysis backend.